- Accredited investors

 The House of Representatives has taken a step in this direction.
 In May and June 2023, the House passed the Accredited Investor Definition Review Act, the Fair Investment Opportunities for Professional Experts Act, and the Equal Opportunity for All Investors Act.
 Together, these laws would codify existing wealth and net-worth thresholds for accreditation, expand onramps for knowledge-based accreditation, and require the SEC to develop a new test to measure investor sophistication.
 People who pass the test would then qualify as accredited investors and be able to invest in private assets.

-To stay up to date on matters related to investment policy, including changes to the accredited investor rule, subscribe to the Carta Policy Weekly Brief:
+To stay up to date on matters related to investment policy, including potential changes to the accredited investor rule, subscribe to the Carta Policy Weekly Brief: